CeeJayyy007/fullstackopen-bloglist-frontend/bloglist-frontend/README.md

 # Part 5: Bloglist Frontend

-> This section focuses on the different possibilities of testing React code.
-It also delves into the implementation of token based authentication which enables users to log in to the application.
+> This section deals with the implementation of token based authentication for a blog application which enables users to log in to the application, and require token based access to interact with the application.

 ## Scope